 At any time before, during or in conjunction with the aforementioned process, the student may elect to utilize additional grievance procedures set forth by the U.S. Department of Education Office for Civil Rights.

-Questions in Reference to Affirmative Action may be directed to:
+Questions in Reference to Affirmative Action/Title IX may be directed to:

-Affirmative Action Officer

-South Suburban College

-15800 S. State Street, South Holland, IL 60473
+Affirmative Action Officer and/or Title IX Coordinator South Suburban College 15800 S. State Street, South Holland, IL 60473 708-596-2000

-708-596-2000, ext.
-5709

 General Information